buildog-dev/buildog/README.md

 Thank you for your interest in Buildog and your willingness to contribute!

+Recognizing the challenges bloggers face in managing their content, we’re committed to making the process smoother and more efficient.
+We are building this tool to provide bloggers with an intuitive platform to streamline their blogging workflow.

 To get started, it’s helpful to understand what Buildog is and how it operates:

 - **[What is buildog?](https://github.com/buildog-dev/buildog/wiki/What-is-Buildog):**